unkerpete/GAProj3-HWA/README.md

 We identified the following key dynamic UX features:

 - Dynamic forms: Forms that adjust or update based on user input or validation errors, providing instant feedback and guidance to the user
-- Interactive animations: Animations for tabs, accordians and buttons that respond to user clicking
+- Interactive animations: Animations for tabs, accordions and buttons that respond to user clicking
 - Dynamic filtering: Event displays that adjust based on user selected filters

 #### React & Tailwind